KunleMichaels/nextjs-material-ui-blog/posts/material-ui-toggle-theme.md

 ---
-title: 'Material UI and Next.js – How to Toggle the Selected Theme'
+title: 'Material UI and Next.js – How to Toggle the Selected Theme with React Context'
 date: '2020-11-24'
 description: 'Material-UI comes with great support for applying a theme to all components of your app.
 However, if you want to allow your users to toggle between different modes, like dark and light mode, there is no built-in solution for this use case.
 In this post, we are going to see how this feature can be easily implemented with React context.'
 featured: true